JoEResearc/andrax-lite/README.md

-This is a tool to install andrax tools# andrax-lite
+This is a tool to install andrax tools.